Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 Bolded codes look like they may be used in those without diabetes.

+&nbsp;

 #### Rule 1: For those with no diabetes type codes, clinicians need to investigate what type of diabetes the patient has been diagnosed with.
+How many people this flags will depend on the codelist used to identify those with diabetes.

 &nbsp;